camunda/camunda-docs-manual/content/user-guide/process-engine/authorization-service.md

 In absense of the demo application, this task is performed by the [Camunda Admin Web Application]({{< relref "webapps/admin/user-management.md#initial-user-setup" >}}).
 If the Camunda webapplication is started for the first time and no user exists in the database, it asks you to perform the "initial setup".
 In this process, the `camunda-admin` group is created and granted all permissions on all resources.

 {{< note title="LDAP" class="info" >}}
 The group "camunda-admin" is not created when using LDAP (since LDAP is only accessed in a read-only way).
-See also: The Administrator Authorization Plugin.
+Also see the below section on the administrator authorization plugin.
 {{< /note >}}

 ## The Administrator Authorization Plugin

-The Administrator Authorization Plugin is a process engine plugin with the following functionality: when the process engine is started, it grants administrative access to a configured group or user.
+The administrator authorization plugin is a process engine plugin with the following functionality: when the process engine is started, it grants administrative access to a configured group or user.
 Effectively this means that it grants all permissions on all resources to the configured group or user.

 Usually this is used to bootstrap an LDAP installation: granting administrative access to an initial user who can then log in to Admin and configure additional authorizations using the UI.

-The following is an example of how to configure the Administrator Authorization Plugin in bpm-platform.xml / processes.xml:
+The following is an example of how to configure the administrator authorization plugin in bpm-platform.xml / processes.xml:

 ```xml
 <process-engine name="default">